ravishwetha/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Each command can be executed under 10 seconds.
+5. Each command executed under 10 seconds.
+6. Developer guide
+7. User Guide

 ## Appendix D : Glossary